ElenaCKay/deploying_and_automating/README.md

 # Deploying and Automating

+## App Script:

+To deploy and automate your application, follow these steps within the app script:

-1. Always do the update and upgrade first.
+Always perform an update and upgrade of the system first to ensure it is up to date.

-2. we will need nginx so we have a web server
-3. maybe need git if it isnt already installed
+Install Nginx as a web server if it is not already installed.

+If Git is not already installed, you may need to install it.

-4. `curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -` - This command is the version of node that we want.
-It is an older version which is no longer supported.
+Install a specific version of Node.js using the command: curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -.
+Note that this command installs an older version of Node.js that is no longer supported.

-5. install node.js `sudo apt install nodejs -y`
+Install Node.js by running: sudo apt install nodejs -y.

-6. `sudo npm install pm2 -g` node package manager pm2 runs node in the background
+Install the pm2 package globally using npm: sudo npm install pm2 -g. pm2 is a node package manager that runs Node.js applications in the background.

-7. within the app directory `npm install` only works if nginx is running
+Navigate to the app directory and run npm install.
+Note that this command will only work if Nginx is running.
-8.  `npm start` or `node app.js`

-Running and listening on port 3000

-To allow the port (create a rule)
-On portal azure - networking tab:
+Start the application either by running npm start or node app.js.
+The application will run and listen on port 3000.

+## Creating an Inbound Security Rule for Port 3000:

+To allow inbound traffic on port 3000, follow these steps in the Azure portal:

+Go to the Azure portal and navigate to the networking tab of your resource.

-1. add inbound security rule
+Add an inbound security rule.

-2. change port to 3000
+Set the port to 3000.
-3. protocol is TCP
-4. add it

-ctrl c to exit from listening -> More harsh than ctrl z.
+Choose the TCP protocol.

+Save the rule to apply the changes.

+## Terminating the Application:

+To terminate the application:

+Use Ctrl + C to exit from the application's listening mode.
+Note that this action is more abrupt than using Ctrl + Z.

-ctrl z will close the terminal but carry on running in the background
+If you have used Ctrl + Z, it will close the terminal but keep the application running in the background.
+To completely stop it, you can use the kill -1 command.
-- if you do this then kill it with kill -1 brute force

-Only one thing can be running on a port.
-So two services cant use the same port.
+Note that only one service can run on a specific port at a time.
+So, two services cannot use the same port simultaneously.

 ## Database VM